-I read with interest the statements made by Roger Goodman in his Letter to the Editor and since, in my opinion, Mr. Goodman’s accusations cast the entire Council in a negative light I feel compelled to respond.
+I read with interest the statements made by and since, in my opinion, Mr. Goodman’s accusations cast the entire Council in a negative light I feel compelled to respond.
 While it may not be apparent to all, Jason Ward and/or his staff keep all County Council members informed of issues occurring at the County level, especially ones that involve constituents, our own and those of other districts.

 I received a copy of an email response to Mr. Goodman’s FOIA request noting the estimated amount of time and personnel it would take to gather the information requested by Mr. Goodman and the cost to the County and thus the taxpayer, to research six years of records.
 I also received a copy of an email with Mr. Goodman’s refusal to pay for those employees time for his personal request.
 I can only guess that Mr. Goodman believed that the County (read as every County Taxpayer) should foot the cost for his specific request.
 In the interim, the staff determined that it would be possible for Mr. Goodman to come to the St.George County Offices and with a staff member research the records himself without the additional cost involved.
 Mr. Goodman was offered this option and refused stating he was ill.
 He was then offered the option to choose another date and to my knowledge has yet to follow up.
 During this time in which County Staff was working to meet his information request, Mr. Goodman asked, for a reason unknown to me, a written release from the County to allow him to look at these documents – yes, the same documents County Staff offered openly to allow himto look through.
 If following State ordinances regarding acceptable charges and then determining a method to avoid those charges is a “run-around” as Mr.Goodman stated, I am uncertain of the response required.
 I believe the priority of staff was properly placed and the highest best use of their time was to the wholeof the citizens of Dorchester County during the budget season, which clearly is also the campaign season.